Copyright © 1999–2017 FastMail Pty Ltd

 Improving spam protection

-FastMail has a number of features that help catch and stop as much spam as possible.
-With just a little help from you, you can virtually eliminate spam from your Inbox.
+FastMail uses many tools that help catch and stop as much spam as possible.
+With a little help from you, you can virtually eliminate spam from your Inbox.

 - Reducing spam